 Apply now and save $75!
-App fee waived for Winter 1 applicants.
+App fee waived for ALL Spring II applicants!

 How Librarians Can Address Issues in Education in Public Schools Today

-Knowledge Is Power: Academic Freedom
+Knowledge is Power: Intellectual Freedom in Schools

 Learn more about Eastern Washington University’s online Master of Education – Library Media program.